 Experiment 1

-In Experiment 1, we examined whether children would visually reference a speaker more often when the speaker produced a referentially ambiguous label compared to an unambiguous label.
-Children sat across from an experimenter who labeled an object on the table between them (Figure ).
+In Experiment 1, we examined whether children would seek social information from a speaker more often when the speaker produced a referentially ambiguous label compared to an unambiguous label (question 1 above).
+In our experiment, children sat across from an experimenter who labeled an object on the table between them.
 The experimenter then asked the child to place the named object in a bucket.
 Across trials, there were either one or two objects on the table, which were either familiar or novel to the child.
-This design allowed us to test whether merely having more than one object present is sufficient to increase information gathering, or if referential ambiguity (and thus epistemic uncertainty) is the underlying factor.
-If the latter is true, we expected children to increase their looking to the experimenter only on trials with two unfamiliar objects, when the object-label mapping was not known and could not be inferred.
+Figure 1 shows the design and condition structure of the experiment.
+While Vaish et al. (2011) varied the number of objects present in the scene, they did not investigate whether the effect they observed was generally due to the presence of two objects or specific to the ambiguity of the novel label in the presence of two novel objects (in part because the children in their study were so young).
+If children’s social information seeking was selective in this way, we expected children to increase their looking to the experimenter only on trials with two unfamiliar objects, when the object-label mapping was not known and could not be inferred.

-We were interested in the amount of information gathering children exhibited across the trial.
-We considered four different phases of each trial based on the notion that children might expect different social information at different stages of the task.
-Specifically, we predicted that children might expect the speaker’s gaze direction to be informative during the labeling itself, as speakers tend to look at objects they refer to.
+We were also interested in the time-course of social information seeking (question 2 above); in particular, whether children’s social information seeking was immediately triggered by referential uncertainty or showed some dependency on the child’s own action.
+Because our paradigm was a live interaction between child and experimenter, there was intrinsic variability in timing from to trial.
+Thus, we were not able to consider absolute time-courses; instead we considered four different phases of each trial based on the notion that children might expect different social information at different stages of the task.
+Specifically, we predicted that children might expect the speaker’s gaze direction to be informative during the labeling itself, as speakers tend to look at objects they refer to (cf. Vaish et al., 2011).
 We also predicted that later in the trial, as children reached for an object and placed it in the bucket, they might expect evaluative feedback about their choice (e.g., facial expressions of encouragement or discouragement).

 Methods